 Fundraising

-The Turano Family’s 5th Annual GIST Cancer Research Fundraiser will be held on September 17, 2021 at the Hanover Manor in Hanover, NJ.
+The Turano Family’s 7th Annual GIST Cancer Research Fundraiser was held on September 22, 2023 at the Hanover Manor in East Hanover, NJ.

-The Turano Family and Friends continue to raise funds for GIST Cancer Research and their tireless efforts have raised close to $100,000 for GIST Cancer Research.
+The Turano Family and Friends continue to raise funds for GIST Cancer Research and their tireless efforts have raised more than $100,000 for GIST Cancer Research.
 Why?
 Because the Turano Family takes fundraising for the GIST Cancer Research Fund as a personal quest.
+Their slogan is: " Not just a Team, We are a Family!"
+And what a family they are!
 Angelo Turano was diagnosed with GIST cancer in 2008.
-He endured four surgeries to remove GIST tumors and in May 2018, Angelo was diagnosed again with a recurrence of GIST.
-Still fighting, in 2019, Angelo has been in a clinical trial and seems to be stable.
+He endured five surgeries to remove GIST tumors and in May 2018, Angelo was diagnosed again with a recurrence of GIST.
+Still fighting, in 2023, Angelo has been on three clinical trial and seems to be stable.
 With all of these challenges, the Turanos made a decision to stay optimistic and are doing everything in their power to spread awareness in hope that someday a cure will be found.

-Dr. Ron DeMatteo is the doctor treating Angelo and along with Angelo, Karen (GCRF Board member) and their two children, they always participate in the GCRF Walk for a Cure.
+Dr. Ron DeMatteo is the top GIST cancer surgeon treating Angelo.
+Dr. DeMatteo, along with Angelo, Karen (GCRF Board member) and their two children, always participate in the GCRF Walk for a Cure.
 Not only do they walk but they make a concerted effort to raise money for the walk.
 Every member of Team Turano who participated in the Walk and even some who couldn’t make it, reached out to all of their extended family, friends, business partners and co-workers to raise additional donations.
 This is truly an amazing effort by one family to make a difference in the fight to find a cure for GIST Cancer.

 If you want to coordinate a fundraiser in the name of the GIST Cancer Research Fund, please call GCRF at 305-944-4590 or email us at GistCancerFund@aol.com